COVID-19 Update: We are open but working remotely

 My research interests lie broadly in the fields of clinical psychology and neuropsychology.
 I’m interested in analyzing psychological disorders and where they stem from on a neurological level.
 With that being said, I am also interested in exploring how memory works on a neurological level and tying that into specific psychological disorders.

 My research interest mainly focuses on neuropsychology and neurocognitive functioning.
-More specifically, I am interested in the relationship between concussions, self-reporting accuracy, physical performance, long term cognitive functioning and memory.
-My intended research interest is meant to broadly educate and emphasize the importance of recognizing concussions and the long-term threat they may have if not treated.
+More specifically, I am interested in the relationship between multiple head injuries, cognitive functioning and memory.
+My intended research interest is meant to broadly educate and emphasize the importance of recognizing head injuries and the long-term threat they may have.

 My personal research interests revolve around how psychology and the criminal justice system interact.
 More specifically, I am interested in how traumatic memories are processed and organized and how this affects the interviewing process for eyewitnesses as well as the susceptibility to false memories.
 Furthermore, I am also interested in emotion regulation and decision making under risk.